Prabuddhi-05/fisheye_lidar_sync/README.md

 ## **Steps to use this repository**

 ### **Step 1: Fix fisheye camera timestamps**
 Before running synchronization, ensure that your **fisheye camera images have valid timestamps**.
-Use the script to fix missing timestamps in ROS 2 bag files by following the steps here:
+To fix missing timestamps in ROS 2 bag files, follow the steps here:
 👉 [Fix Fisheye Timestamps](https://github.com/Prabuddhi-05/fix_fisheye)

 ---